 Adapting to respite care in Wales

-Taking a break is not always an easy decision to make, and you may feel worried or guilty.
+Taking a break from caring is not always an easy decision to make, and you may feel worried or guilty.
 You may feel that respite care will create more stress and that the quality of the care will not be good enough.

 Try to remember that having a break can do both you, and the person with dementia, good.
 It may mean that you can carry on caring for longer.